la2050/challenge/_2020/live/the-urban-homestead.md

   on our Youtube channel with the launch of the podcast episode video releases.
   That impact would justify the production of a live and syndicated radio show.
+'If you are submitting a collaborative proposal, please describe the specific role of partner organizations in the project.': >-
+  Pasadena Media is a non-profit organization that facilitates, promotes and produces public service television programming on behalf of Pasadena’s four public and community access channels.

+  Late last year Pasadena Media opened Studio B, a turnkey state-of-the-art podcasting studio.
+Exec.
+Producer of the Urban Homestead Radio Podcast, David Lawrence, is a community television producer at Pasadena Media and host of tv series Museum Rat on the Arroyo Channel.
+David has already been trained and certified in the studio.

+  For three years, the Dervaes’ siblings who run TUH have hosted the show while wearing all the production hats.
+Because the information is so valuable, and given in such a loving simple tone from a renowned authority, the show already sees thousands of downloads each week.
 Which of LA2050’s resources will be of the most value to you?:
   - Access to the LA2050 community
   - Communications support